kyverno/chainsaw/website/docs/tests/index.md

     By default, Chainsaw will run tests in parallel.

     This can be configured at the configuration level or using command line flags.
+However, individual tests can be configured to run concurrently by setting `Concurrent: true` in their `TestSpec`.

+    All non-concurrent tests are executed first, followed by the concurrent tests in parallel.